pravega/pravega-operator/doc/upgrade-cluster.md

 This document shows how to upgrade a Pravega cluster managed by the operator to a desired version while preserving the cluster's state and data whenever possible.

-> **Warning:** The upgrade feature is still considered experimental, so its use is discouraged if you care about your data.

 ## Overview

 The activity diagram below shows the overall upgrade process started by an end-user and performed by the operator.